 Ready-to-deploy workflows powered by Trello + NextAutomation

-When a new qualified lead is created in your CRM (HubSpot, Salesforce, etc.), this workflow automatically creates a Trello card in the 'New Lead' list with the contact's name, email, phone, and property interest.
-It adds a checklist for initial follow-up tasks and assigns the card to the lead's owner.
+When a new sourced opportunity is created in your deal CRM (HubSpot, Salesforce, etc.), this workflow automatically creates a Trello card in the 'Sourced' list with the property address, asking price, asset class, and listing broker.
+It adds a checklist for initial screening tasks and assigns the card to the deal lead.

-1CRM webhook fires when lead is marked 'Qualified'
+1CRM webhook fires when an opportunity is marked 'Sourced'

-3n8n creates a new Trello card in 'Buyer Pipeline' board under 'New Lead' list
+3n8n creates a new Trello card in 'Acquisition Pipeline' board under 'Sourced' list

-Leads flow automatically from CRM to Trello so agents never miss follow-ups.
-The visual board shows which leads are new, in progress, or stalled.
-Agents check off follow-up tasks as they complete them, and the card history logs all actions for accountability.
+Sourced deals flow automatically from CRM to Trello so the team never loses track of an opportunity.
+The visual board shows which deals are newly sourced, in underwriting, or stalled.
+Analysts check off screening tasks as they complete them, and the card history logs all actions for accountability.

 Connect Trello to your workflows with powerful triggers and actions